SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 Puppets are immune to genjutsu and all status effects other than immobilize and ignite.
 They take only half damage from ignite.
 Since you are controlling them, your visibility penalties apply; other status penalties on you do not.

 Puppets use your CHA in place of their STR, and your DEX in place of their AGI and DEX.
 They do not have RES or CHA.
-They can move (As detailed above) but cannot move more than your CHA in yards from your.
+Their base HP is derived through your vitality and can be increased through upgrades.
+They can move but cannot move more than your CHA in yards from you.
 Otherwise, puppets receive all your bonuses to accuracy and rolls, such as from abilities and uniques.

 Finally, puppets are complicated pieces of equipment.
 Their biggest weaknesses are their joints and other moving parts.
 If a puppet is suffering from an immobilization penalty of 6 or higher, it cannot act or be used with any part of Kugutsu no Jutsu.The most basic, and expensive part of the puppet.
 The frame of a puppet is constructed from chakra-conducive wood, and all the puppets' various parts are anchored to it.
 Frames are divided into several general categories, described below.
 Each frame has a PP capacity for action location, for example "Head: 3 PP".
 This means that you can fit up to 3 PP worth of upgrades in that location, if you're using that frame.